123artCode/123artCode/README.md

 # Hi there!
-I’m Anton
+I’m Anton,...
-Indie Developer • Hardware Hacker
+...an Indie Developer and Designer as well as an Ingeneer

-### 🔧 What I’m Building
+### I’m building...

-- A custom mechanical keyboard powered by QMK
+- ...a custom mechanical keyboard powered by QMK
-- An indie game made with Pygame – stay tuned!
+- ...an indie game made with Pygame – stay tuned!
-- A Python Project to simulate an Ai and see how good it is in minigames/miniexercises
+- ...a Python Project to simulate an Ai and see how good it is in minigames/miniexercises

-### 💬Languages I Speak
+### I speak...

-- Swift, Python
+- ...Swift, Python
-- A bit of C++
+- ...a bit of C++
-- English, German, and French
+- ...English, German, and French

-### 📫How to Reach Me
+### You can reach me...

-- Just text me… I’m usually around.
+- ...by just texting me… I’m usually around.
-- (Or create an issue in one of my repos if you’re feeling nerdy.)
+- ...or by creating an issue in one of my repos if you’re feeling nerdy.

 <!---
 123artCode/123artCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.